Javier Báez: 2016: World Series champions

-2017
+2017: Switch to shortstop

 The ability of Báez to apply quick tags of opposing players attempting to steal second base was acknowledged as among the best ever.
 Cubs manager Joe Maddon said, "A lot of our success is based on defense, and Javy is so important to that."
 Báez finished the 2017 regular season with a .273 average, 23 home runs, 24 doubles, 75 RBIs, 75 runs scored, and 10 stolen bases.
-He was a consistent member of the Cubs starting lineup at second base (573 innings) and at shortstop (503 innings) filling in for the injured Addison Russell.
+He was a consistent member of the Cubs' starting lineup at second base (573 innings) and at shortstop (503 innings) filling in for the injured Addison Russell.
 Báez was 0-for-23 in the NLCS except for the two solo home runs during Game 4.
 Báez was the recipient of the Fielding Bible's Multi-Position award for the second straight season.

 John Dewan of the FB organization stated, "Báez possesses arm strength that is above average when he plays on the left side of the diamond, and it becomes downright ridiculous when he is playing second base," says Dewan.
 "He believes he can make every throw on the diamond, and the vast majority of the time he is correct."